You have

 Recommended for: Super-fans of Tyler Candle Company DIVA scent.
 Consider using less than suggested, both due to cost and strength of scent.

-Recommended for: A very cost-effective way to wash towels and keep them looking nice.
+Recommended for: A very cost-effective way to wash clothing and towels.

 Fine Linen and Bath Top Detergent Picks are...